ag-bart/DAT-pl/README.md

    This script performs the following tasks:

    - Downloads the GloVe model and unpacks it.
-   - Filters words and vectors from the GloVe model, retaining only those found in the included dictionary file 'words.txt'.
+   - Filters words and vectors from the GloVe model, retaining only those found in the included dictionary file `words.txt`.
    - Creates an SQLite database using the filtered words and vectors.
    - Performs tests to ensure the database is correctly configured.
    - Removes temporary files, leaving only the database if tests pass.